codeface-io/SwiftObserver/readme.md

 	let newestTextLength = text.new().map { $0?.count ??
 0 }
 	~~~

+* Be aware that observing a mapping does not keep it alive.
+You must hold a strong reference to a mapping that you want to use.

+* A mapping is not "composed" of the observable it maps.
+It is just an access wrapper to the mapped observable.
+That means:

+    * A mapping holds a `weak` reference to its observable.
+You can check whether a mapping still has its observable via `mapping.hasObservable`.

+    * A mapping forwards all calls to its observable and only maps observations and `latestUpdate`.

+    * An observer does not have to stop observing a mapping but could instead stop observing the mapped observable.

+### Unwrap

 * The value of a `Var` is always optional.
 That's why you can create one without initial value and also set its value `nil`:

 	~~~swift